-Cathedral of Junk – Austin, Texas
+Cathedral of Junk – Visiting Austin, Texas

-Cathedral of Junk: Family Fun in Austin
+Cathedral of Junk: Things to Do in Austin with Kids

 Cathedral of Junk: The Beginning

 Remember when you were a kid and you and your friends decided to make a club?
 First you needed a name, then a secret handshake, a sign along the lines of “keep OUT!” and voila…a CLUBHOUSE!!

 In 1988 Vince Hannemann began creating a sculpture tower in his Austin backyard.
 One tower became three and then his creation grew and grew and GREW and became the craziest, biggest, and most awesome clubhouse EVER!
 He has always called it a clubhouse but his mom dubbed his 60-100 ton creation “Cathedral of Junk’ and like all moms…she was right.
 The name stuck.